NicShang/Quantitative_Projects/Drawdown Risk Classifier for Super Fund/README.md

   I built this project to reflect that long-term, risk-conscious mindset.
 By replicating Cbus’s asset allocation with ETFs and applying logistic regression to predict forward-looking drawdowns, I aimed to simulate how pension risk teams can anticipate periods of elevated downside risk based on recent return and volatility behavior.

-  This work helped me connect portfolio modeling with fiduciary duty, reinforcing the idea that in long-horizon investing, risk awareness—not return maximization—is what truly matters.
+  This work helped me connect portfolio modeling with fiduciary duty, reinforcing the idea that in long-horizon investing, risk awareness, not return maximization, is what truly matters.

 ---